canonical/k8s-snap/docs/src/_parts/cis/master.md

 Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --authorization-mode parameter to values other than AlwaysAllow.
-One such example could be as below.
+One such example could be as follows.

---authorization-mode=RBAC
+`--authorization-mode=RBAC`

 #### Control 1.2.7